cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 stressors](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2020.0421),
 and for testing fundamental theories.
 So I encourage you to consider a gradient or hybrid design.

+When designing a gradient, look out for high leverage points, e.g. one temperature extreme 5 degrees greater than any of your other treatments/surveys (with no replication) will have a high influence on your fitted model.

 ### Realistic treatment ranges, but consider extreme scenarios too